Ginger Tea In Pregnancy — Benefits, Safe Dosage and Side Effects

 Is It Safe to Drink Ginger Tea During Pregnancy?

 Is ginger tea good for pregnancy?
-Drinking ginger tea in moderation can be beneficial for pregnant women, especially during the first trimester, as it acts as a natural remedy for morning sickness.
-But pregnant women should not consume more than 1gm of ginger per day during pregnancy.
-In general, it is recommended that a woman should not exceed 1.2gm of ginger intake per day.
+Drinking ginger tea when pregnant can be beneficial, especially during the first trimester, as it acts as a natural remedy for morning sickness.
+But pregnant women should not consume more than 1 g of ginger per day during pregnancy (2).
+In general, it is recommended that a woman should not exceed 1.2 g of ginger intake per day.
 In extremely rare cases, some pregnant women may become allergic to ginger tea during pregnancy first trimester and it may result in side effects.

 Benefits of Ginger Tea for Pregnant Women